 She ran towards a barrel, leaped over it and tumbled behind a series of boxes.
 She was getting used to the dark.
 She could see better now.
 Her breathing was ragged, but she felt the air shift then something move to her right.
 Someone, a figure sent, a blow to her shoulder which she barely dodged, causing Talia to jump over the boxes and off of the first level.
 She landed on her ankle wrong, making her limp for a few moments before she endured the pain and made her way to the weapon shelf.
 She grabbed a sword and slung it around to barely miss the turban of the figure.
 Masked and unrecognizable.
 The only thing assumed was the opponent was male due to his size.
-This opponent wasn't messing around.
-He was obviously going to kill her.
+This opponent wasn't here to train her.
+This one intended to kill her.

 After grabbing a sword as well, the figure and Talia clashed weapons.
-She shouted with rage as she put all of her force into the next blow.
+She shouted with effort as she put all of her force into the next blow.
 The figure used the flat end of his sword to hit her in the side.
 She hissed but aimed for his leg that he deflected.
-She managed to get behind him and punched him in the kidney, but the figure seemed unphased.
+She managed to get behind him and send a blow to his lower back, but the figure seemed unphased.
 As if her force didn't even matter.

 As he turned, she ducked under his arm and crouched.
 The figure stared at her then ran in the opposite direction, jumping on a table, flinging him up to the next level.
 Talia was searching for movement but saw nothing.
 She kept circling, searching the air and checking the grounds.

 But he was faster than her and stealthier.
-He grabbed her forearm and slung her on the floor on her back, knocking the air out of her.
+He appeared once more and grabbed her forearm and slung her on the floor on her back, knocking the air out of her.
 She choked, searching for her breath.
 She had bitten her tongue, causing blood to flood her mouth.
 She made attempts to move but she knew he was going to end this now.

 He looked into Talia's face deeply and something confused him.
 "What does Ra's Al Ghul wish to complete by training such a young thing?"
 His voice was muffled but he sounded as if he was hollow.
-Like he was speaking through a hollow pipe.
+Like he was speaking through metal.
 He stood up from his crouching position and turned his back to her and started walking.